Here are three easy ways to make any event memorable (for good reasons).

 View every party as a scavenger hunt for learning.
 The people in the room carry a fortune in experience with them.
 And they will be delighted to tell (brag sometimes) about what they know.

-Your goal is to help others feel special and important by showing interest and approval for what they’re doing.
+Your goal is to help others feel special and important by showing interest in what they’re doing.

 Your job is to find a way to like others — Instead of trying to make others like you.